home-assistant/home-assistant.io/source/_integrations/notify.markdown

 ---
-title: "Notifications"
+title: Notifications
-description: "Instructions on how to add user notifications to Home Assistant."
+description: Instructions on how to add user notifications to Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Notifications